 - Coroners have a duty not just to decide how somebody came by their death but also, where appropriate, to report about that death with a view to preventing future deaths.
-A bereaved family wants to be able to say: 'His death was tragic and terrible, but at least it shouldn't happen to somebody else.' - The Coroner has a legal duty to send a report to Prevent Future Deaths (PFD report) if they have heard evidence which gives rise to a concern that there is a risk of deaths occurring in the future. - The report will be sent to the person or authority that has the power to take the appropriate steps to reduce the risk.
+A bereaved family wants to be able to say: 'His death was tragic and terrible, but at least it shouldn't happen to somebody else.' - The Coroner has a legal duty to send a PFD Report if they have heard evidence which gives rise to a concern that there is a risk of deaths occurring in the future. - The report will be sent to the person or authority which may have the power to take the appropriate steps to reduce the risk.
 A response must be submitted to the Coroner within 56 days. - The PFD report and the response are public documents.
-They are often copied to the CQC and other regulators. - PFD reports are published here

-- Providing evidence of organisational learning at an inquest is important.
-As a witness, you will need to be aware of any organisational learning that has taken place, such as extra training or changes in policy, in order to prevent further deaths.
+They are often copied to the CQC and other regulators. - Reports to Prevent Future Deaths are published here. - Providing evidence of organisational learning at inquest is important.
+As a witness, you will need to be aware of any organisational learning that has taken place such as extra training or change in policies in order to prevent further deaths.
 You are likely to be asked about this when giving oral evidence.
-If the Coroner is satisfied that the organisation has already identified a problem, and 'fixed' or improved it, a coroner would not usually issue a PFD report. - · Read the Chief Coroner's guidance on PFD reports.
+If the Coroner is satisfied that the organisation has already identified a problem, and 'fixed' or improved it, a coroner would not usually send a PFD report.